Designing the Work Zones in Your New Timber Framed Home

 Kitchen Counter Space

 Your strategy for counter space and cabinetry goes hand in hand.
-If there is a baker in the family, you may need more than 20 lineal feet of countertop and cabinetry with counter space being a minimum of 24 inches deep.
-In smaller kitchens, you may only need 10 to 12 lineal feet of counter tops and cabinetry, ditto the minimum 24 inches deep.
+If there is a baker in the family, you may need more than 20 feet of countertop and cabinetry with counter space being a minimum of 24 inches deep.
+In smaller kitchens, you may only need 10 to 12feet of countertops and cabinetry, ditto the minimum 24 inches deep.

 Kitchen Storage Space